Enrique1987/databricks/README.md

 This portfolio supports technical readiness; it does not replace the separate Databricks nomination and acceptance process.
 Start with the [Databricks Champion readiness roadmap](docs/roadmap/databricks-champion-roadmap.md).

+Learning is organized around business problems and architecture decisions.
+Use the [Architecture-first learning path](docs/roadmap/architecture-lab-learning-path.md) and its [Architecture Lab template](docs/architecture/architecture-lab-template.md) to turn new concepts into comparable, evidence-backed designs rather than isolated feature notes.

 ## Professional certification

 The portfolio owner earned the **Databricks Certified Data Engineer Professional** credential in 2026.
 The [Data Engineer Professional knowledge hub](docs/certifications/data-engineer-professional/README.md) maps the certification domains to reviewed explanations, production evidence, and the remaining technical backlog.